orgua/shepherd_v2_planning/11_concept_hw_cape.rst

 target Capelet
     - allow a second target -> switch inputs and power (could also lead to a third if space is available
     - allow different targets (probably limited by software)
+    - interface handling:
         - maximize gpio-count between beagle and target, parallel usage also for programmer-pins and uart if possible / needed (and spi if feasable)
+        - host-cpu should offer SWD, JTAG, GPIO, SPI, UART to target (unified pins), PRU is recorder and power-supply-emulator (if PRU cant access host gpio periphery)
+        - reasons: PRU is very static (pin-dir is predefined), python needs access to all pins
-    - fast level-changer for >= 1 Mbps UART
+    - fast level-changer for >= 1 Mbps UART (BB-Uart max is 3.7 Mbps)
     - bidirectional gpio-connection, tri-state (input, output, disconnected)
     - possible usb-interface (has to be cable based, beagle does not offer usb on pin-header)
     - if there is low cost, make power-connection switchable (for on-off-pattern if power-emulation does not work)
     - if usb to target (via cable), then make it off-switchable
     - make gpio-connections to target switchable if possible -> no transfer of energy (if needed)
     - routing of v_in_SHT+/- can be removed - it was never used and is a big noise-source for ADC

 general-purpose capelet (port)
     - if pins to pru suffice, it is possible, mostly uni-dir